+A network pharmacy will submit your claim.
+You will pay your cost share to the pharmacy.
 You can find a network pharmacy either online or by phone.
 See the Contact us section for how.
 You may go to any of our network pharmacies.
-Pharmacies include network retail, mail order and specialty pharmacies.